History of the Diversity Committee

 - Duke School initiates Racial Equity Institute (REI) training for all employees and board members and for any parents who would like to take it.

-- Jason Franklin conducted a Pre-Audit of Systemic and Unconscious Bias at Duke School.
+- Working with a Consultant, Duke School conducted a Pre-Audit of Systemic and Unconscious Bias at the school.
 One of the recommendations from this report was to hire a diversity director.

-- The inaugural Director of Equity and Justice, Emily Chávez, is hired to carry out the work of the Equity and Justice pillar of the strategic plan and build an equitable and just school community.
+- The inaugural Director of Equity and Justice is hired to carry out the work of the Equity and Justice pillar of the strategic plan and build an equitable and just school community.
+The Director of Equity and Justice works alongside the school community and sits on the school Leadership Team.

 BOARD EQUITY & JUSTICE COMMITTEE CHARGE